quorum1/governance/flows/q-git.md

   - Partners can bring up questions and discuss concerns.
 They may also share any concerns which would cause them to vote to reject this Release.
   - The final review is complete when all resolutions and open questions have been discussed and when partners have agreed on the duration of the approval voting period.
 - **Step 3f - Partner Approval:** An asynchronous vote is held.
+  - The votes must produce a permanent verifiable audit trail.
   - Partners may vote to approve or reject the Release:
     - Votes to reject must contain a list of specific Issues to Resolve which would need to be addressed in order for them to approve again in the future.
     - Votes to approve may optionally contain a list of specific Future Issues which the Partner thinks should be addressed in future Releases.